 How to Meal-Prep on Sunday for a Week of Easy Dinners

 Busy weeknights call for easy dinners.
-These simple dinners don't require much prep to get to your table, which is made possible by a little work at the beginning of the week that helps to seriously cut down on total cook time on busy weeknights.
+These simple dinners require minimal prep to get to your table, thanks to a little work at the beginning of the week that cuts down on total cook time.
 In this meal-prep dinner plan, we'll have you prep a few key elements that come together to create five complete meals for four people.
 The total prep time comes in at 1 1/2 hours and while there's some effort up front, the time you get back during the week is well worth it.
 If you're strapped for time, you could always buy preprepped ingredients, like pouches of cooked quinoa, bottled Italian dressing, and a rotisserie chicken-just know the dressing and chicken in particular will likely be higher in sodium than what we have you making here.
 The shopping list is already made and the plan is already mapped out, so all you have to do is shop and get prepping.

 What to Meal-Prep Ahead of Time